ABSA-123/SteamLite-CPIT305/README.md

 ## Run the Server

-Start the server first:

 ```bash
 java -jar target/SteamLite-Server.jar
 ```

-The server starts on port `9090`.
-On startup, it creates or opens `steamlite.db`, creates the required database tables, and loads the game catalog from `resources/games`.
+The server starts on port `9090`, creates or opens `steamlite.db`, creates the database tables, and loads the game catalog from `resources/games`.

 ## Run the Client